julry/FluDAG_CI/README.md

 DAGMC_CI
 =========

-This contains the files necessary to run Continuous Integration and Test on batlab.org The scripts used to submit the run are in github.com/DAGMC-CI, master branch.
+Files necessary to run Continuous Integration and Test on batlab.org are contained in this repository, github.com/DAGMC-CI, master branch.
+There are two types of build-and-test:

+1. Pull-generated build-and-test

+When a developer generates a pull request from a feature branch to the _develop branch on github.com/DAGMC ('DAGMC') a one-off batlab build-and-test is executed using the feature branch.

+The pull-generated build-and-test ensures that developers do not check in code that has deleterious side effects.

+The auto-generated build-and-test runs under dagmcci@submit-1.batlab.org, within a subdirectory as
+> ./submit fludag.run-spec

+2. Nightly build-and-test

+Nightly builds are setup manually and launched from an individual batlab account.
-The build created will be github.com/DAGMC, whichever branch was the subject of the initiating pull request on the DAGMC repository.
+The build created will be the github.com/DAGMC develop branch.

+The nightly build-and-test ensures that software dependencies and third party updates have not broken FluDAG.

+It is launched from the cloned DAGMC-CI repository with
+> ./submit_nightly.sh fludag_nightly.run-spec

 GIT Repository
 _______________